 IM spotlights reflective Harvard instructors using instructional moves (high-leverage teaching strategies) applicable to multiple settings and grounded in teaching and learning research.
 Moves are anchored in videos showcasing classrooms from across the university.
 The videos, which combine class footage with reflections from instructors and students, are supplemented by relevant research on the move’s efficacy, tips for enacting this move in diverse settings, and related resources that facilitate deeper exploration.
-The resulting launch pad seeks to help university instructors learn research-based pedagogical techniques, gain deeper insight into classroom complexities, and explore resources geared toward improving teaching and learning outcomes.
-Carefully curated and designed for both independent and guided use, IM aims to facilitate powerful conversations about pedagogy among university-level instructors.
+The resulting launch pad seeks to help classroom instructors learn research-based pedagogical techniques, gain deeper insight into classroom complexities, and explore resources geared toward improving teaching and learning outcomes.
+Carefully curated and designed for both independent and guided use, IM aims to facilitate powerful conversations about pedagogy among classroom instructors.

 How do I use IM?